no-problemo/test-XSSBuster/README.md

 So, in brief, even a single third-party script integration into your DOM can be too much risk.
 Furthermore, a CSP policy is not always the answer and [by no means a practical silver bullet for XSS attacks](http://blog.innerht.ml/csp-2015); ...breaking integrated libraries?
 Requiring non-trivial code changes?
 [Unsecure whitelisted CDNs](https://github.com/cure53/XSSChallengeWiki/wiki/H5SC-Minichallenge-3:-%22Sh*t,-it's-CSP!%22)?
 Too much restrictions? [legacy browsers support -IE-](http://caniuse.com/csp)?
 [Potential XSSIs](https://www.kittenpics.org/wp-content/uploads/2015/11/blackhat-eu-15.pdf)?
 [Need to allow unsafe-eval](https://blogs.dropbox.com/tech/2015/09/csp-the-unexpected-eval)?

 #The solution:
-**XSSB** basically audits the various input sources -which can be tampered directly by an attacker- sanitizing them from any potantially-harmful characters in a whitelist-based manner before they are accessed by any other scripts, thus eliminating the risk of any harmful injection attacks that might occure....
+**XSSB** basically audits all the various input sources -which can be tampered directly by an attacker- on the fly, sanitizing them from any potentially-harmful characters in a whitelist-based manner before they are accessed by other intergrated scripts, thus eliminating the risk of any harmful injection attacks that might occure....

 So, basically, **XSSB** offers you the freedom to deploy any given third-party scripts into your DOM, while at the same time covering your DOM's back!